OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 - Averages of measured values with low power mode

 ### More information
-- About sensor and sensor assembly on the site (will be added 10.
-4. 2022): https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22
+- About sensor and sensor assembly on the site: https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22
 - About Adafruit Feather 32u4 LoRa Radio setup on the site: https://lora.vsb.cz/index.php/adafruit-feather-32u4/

 ## Reference